cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 : The SignerID.

 signature_share
-: The signature share from this signer encoded as a serialized scalar.
+: The signature share from this signer encoded as a serialized `Scalar` in `GF(p)`.

 # Test Vectors

 This section contains test vectors for all ciphersuites listed in {{ciphersuites}}.
-All Element and Scalar values are represented in serialized form and encoded in hexadecimal strings.
+All `Element` and `Scalar` values are represented in serialized form and encoded in hexadecimal strings.
 Signatures are represented as the concatenation of their constituent parts.
 The input message to be signed is also encoded as a hexadecimal string.